Home Diseases and Conditions Neurofibromatosis

 Clinical Trials

-clinical trial for Neurofibromatosis type 1 that impacts peripheral nerves in adults has begun in Sweden.
+clinical trial for Neurofibromatosis type 1 that impacts peripheral nerves in adults has been completed in Sweden.

 The Foundation updates these pages regularly, but with the increasing number of clinical trials, we want to be sure that our audience has the latest information available.
 Therefore, we also added the website search information for the above trials.
 If you click here, it will take you to the latest information available from https://www.clinicaltrials.gov/